promptfoo/promptfoo/site/docs/providers/palm.md

 sidebar_position: 43
 ---

-# Google PaLM
+# Google AI Studio

-The `palm` provider is compatible with Google's [PaLM](https://developers.generativeai.google/) offering, which offers access to models such as `text-bison-001`.
+The `palm` provider is compatible with Google AI Studio (formerly known as [PaLM](https://developers.generativeai.google/)), which offers access to Gemini models.

-You can use it by specifying one of the [available models](https://developers.generativeai.google/models/language) offered by PaLM.
-Currently, the following model is supported:
+You can use it by specifying one of the [available models](https://developers.generativeai.google/models/language).
+Currently, the following models are supported:

+- `palm:gemini-pro`
+- `palm:gemini-pro-vision`
 - `palm:chat-bison-001`

 Supported environment variables: